lucho1/AGPEngine/README.md

     - Extensive OpenGL Debugger

 Note: There are many commits from Lucho Suaya from March-April because we still didn't knew that it could be done in couples, then when we agreed to go together, that's why Joan made the biggest part of deferred rendering.

+# Graphics Features
+    - Materials Customization featuring Normal Mapping with Bumpiness value modification and Bump Mapping
+    - Bloom Effect
+    - Deferred & Forward Rendering (chose between both)
+    - GBuffer view of different textures (including Materials Smoothness Values)
+    - Custom Lighting: Add and modify lights
+    - Debug Spheres Drawing for point lights

+Note that the options of this features may be modified from the engine panels.
+For instance, the normal mapping is a technique supported by each material, if it has a normal texture, it will be enabled, otherwise, it won't.
+Also, the deferred rendering can be displayed and observed from the panel aside the scene viewport and the gbuffer texture rendered can be chosen from the rendering panel at the right.

+# Shaders
+The engine runs, mainly, with three shaders: the Lighting Shader, the Textured Shader and the Deferred Lighting Shader.
+They can be located in "Resources/Shaders".

+The Lighting Shader is a shader supporting basic materials features (albedo texture/color, smoothness...) plus normal mapping and scene lighting.
+It is used for forward rendering and makes use of certain shader resources like interface blocks or both uniform and shader-storage uniform buffers.

+The Texture Shader is similar but it doesn't supports lighting, it fills the textures within the gBuffer for the Deferred Rendering.
+Although, it's core is more or less the same, since it supports materials basic features plus normal mapping and uses uniform buffer objects and interface blocks (not shader-storage buffers because there's no lights in it).

+Then, the Deferred Lighting Shader is the one used for lighting in Deferred Rendering, it gets the gBuffer textures and builds up the final scene appearance by lighting it.
+As for it, it doesn't has material information, but as it has lighting information, it uses shader-storage uniform buffers and uniform ones as well (for camera data).

+We can think of the Lighting Shader as the Forward Rendering Shader and the other two as the first and second passes of the Deferred Rendering.

+Finally, we have the shaders used for the bloom effect.
+They are 2 shaders, one used to blur the brighter parts of the image resulting from rendering all the scenes (from the previous shaders), and another one to blend the resulting blurred image with the image resulting from rendering.
+There are a couple of values in the Rendering Panel that allow to modify and visualize the bloom effect, but some settings can be also modified from this shaders, for instance, the matrix of weights used to blur.

+# FALTA
+Bump Map?
+Renders from POV?
+Skybox?